 Putting PDFs of the scans of the acquisition logs up for download with almost no annotation is intended as a form of “advance publishing”.
 It is a first step, which seeks to provide scholarly communities with access to materials in the quickest and most comprehensive way possible.
 In order to make it easier for the public to read and interpret the information these materials contain, and in particular to make them more accessible to non-German-speaking readers, further steps are required.
 This includes the partially automated expansion of indexes, as well as the development of an interface for the online catalogue of the Staatliche Museen zu Berlin’s digital inventory.
 The transcription of the handwritten entries using OCR text recognition and their translation into other languages would improve accessibility, however, this exceeds the current technical resources available to the project.

-The project Provenance and Collections: Publishing the Acquisition and Accession Logs of the Staatliche Museen zu Berlin Online aims to successively publish the entire historical collection of these books, comprising several hundred volumes.
+The project Provenance and Collections: Publishing the Acquisition and Accession Logs of the Staatliche Museen zu Berlin Online publishes the entire historical collection of these books, comprising more than 1,000 volumes.
 The only factor restricting this publication is the need to respect the privacy of parties included in the logs when a collection object is acquisitioned or donated.
 For this reason, for acquisitions since 1950, personal data is blacked out.

 The Staatliche Museen zu Berlin is happy to receive enquiries about this work, and if we are unable to provide immediate information, we will offer suggestions as to which other forms of access can be provided.